Look-No-Hands-Simulator/.github/profile/README.md

 - FSAI API: https://github.com/FS-AI/FS-AI_API
 - FSAI CAD: https://github.com/FS-AI/FS-AI_ADS-DV_CAD
 - Depth camera: Unity's ImageSynthesis package
-- The JSON files were made by an alumni of OBRA: [Belle Garlick](https://github.com/BelleGarlick)
+- The JSON files of cone tracks were made by an alumni of OBRA: [Belle Garlick](https://github.com/BelleGarlick)
 - These two developers added code in the early stages as the selection menu and asphalt ground and a connector to Gazebo and fixes, some of this code may be available or unavailable but they were a part of this project while at OBRA: [Tony South](https://github.com/t-south) and [Elias Fandi](https://github.com/eliasfandi)

 Resources and tutorials that were a great help: